sanjeet-kumar-cse/Fundamental-of-ADDS/Configuring GPO Setting to Turn Off Forced Restarts in Active Directory Domain Services.md

 2. Right-click the OU and select `Link an Existing GPO`.
 3. Choose the GPO you created (e.g., "Disable Forced Restarts Policy") from the list and click `OK`.

-### 7. Verify GPO Application
-1. Open Command Prompt on a client machine.
-2. Run `gpupdate /force` to manually apply the policy.
-3. Verify the settings by running `gpresult /r` to review the applied policies.

-### 8. Monitor and Troubleshoot
-1. Use Event Viewer to check for any Group Policy errors.
-2. Navigate to `Event Viewer` > `Applications and Services Logs` > `Microsoft` > `Windows` > `GroupPolicy`.

 ## Conclusion
 By following these steps, you can configure and apply a GPO to turn off forced restarts after Windows updates in Active Directory Domain Services.
 Regular monitoring and updates ensure that the policies remain effective and up-to-date.